-Is your student ready to get back into their school building?
-Here are a few questions and reminders to get your child ready for the first day of in-person classes during the 2020-21 school year:
+Here are a few questions and reminders to get your child ready for the first day of in-person classes during the 2021-22 school year:

 - Do you know what time school starts for your child?
 At most JCPS elementary schools, the hours are 9:05 a.m. to 3:45 p.m.
 At most middle and high schools, hours are 7:40 a.m. to 2:20 p.m.

-- Have you talked to your child about following Healthy-at-School guidelines to help minimize the spread of COVID-19 in their school?
+- Have you talked to your child about following the mask guidelines on school busses and inside school buildings to help minimize the spread of COVID-19 in their school?